AndreaPasqualini/numerical_methods_macroeconomics/class_notebooks/README.md

 # How to use Jupyter Notebooks

-This year I will use Jupyter Notebook as main interface during our classes.
+This year I will use Jupyter Notebooks as main interface during our classes.
 Using these notebooks will not be obvious at first.
 Opening and editing them is not similar to opening a Stata or Matlab window.
 Instead, we need to launch the Jupyter session from the terminal.